verlab/3DSemanticMapping_JINT_2020/readme.md

 initialize slam and yolo_detector nodes...

 **Notes**
-*Before usage, check that no packages publish tf transformations, i.e., 'publish_tf' flag in launch files are set to **false**.
-Only the rosbag play and robot description launch files should publish tf's.*
+*Before usage, check that no packages publish tf transformations, i.e., 'publish_tf' flag in launch files are set to* __false.__ *Only the rosbag play and robot description launch files should publish tf's.*